martinjrobins/diffsol/book/src/primer/electrical_circuits.md

 where \\(\omega\\) is the angular frequency of the source.
 Since this is a low-pass filter, we will choose a high frequency for the source, say \\(\omega = 200\\), to demonstrate the filtering effect of the circuit.

-We can solve this system of equations using DiffSol and plot the current and voltage across the resistor as a function of time.
+We can solve this system of equations using Diffsol and plot the current and voltage across the resistor as a function of time.

 ```rust
 # fn main() {